sergeych/universa/README.md

 # Universa

-> Alfa state: direct full access to Java API ready for test, started adapter of remote objects - syntax sugar for direct access to remote objects.
+> beta state: direct full access to Java API ready for test, started adapter of remote objects - syntax sugar for direct access to remote objects.

+__attention__ since this release version numbers match the Universa Core library version included.

 This is an under-construction official gem from [Universa][universa] to facilitate access to the Java library using Universa's UMI protocol and Universa client services.